Senate advances health care bill as McCain makes dramatic return; Pence breaks tie

 In a speech at the NAACP national convention, highlighted the possible effects of the bill’s provisions, which include cutting Medicaid, defunding Planned Parenthood and roadblocks for those with pre-existing conditions.

-Paul, Heller to back motion
+Paul, Heller back motion

+McConnell won over key holdouts, but those senators haven’t said they will back the final measure.

-Already, McConnell has won over one crucial holdout: Paul, a Kentucky Republican, who said he will support the procedural vote to open debate on the health care bill, so long as leadership guarantees a vote on a full repeal of Obamacare.
+Paul, a Kentucky Republican, said he will support the procedural vote to open debate on the health care bill, so long as leadership guarantees a vote on a full repeal of Obamacare.

 “If this is indeed the plan, I will vote to proceed and I will vote for any all measures that are clean repeal,” Paul tweeted.
 Such an amendment would be expected to fail, however.

-Note: This story is breaking and has been updated.